-- The timeline of this process is set by the European Semester, the main pillar of the governance framework. - 2.
+- 1. The timeline of this process is set by the European Semester, the main pillar of the governance framework. - 2.
 See Alcidi et al., (2014). - 3.
-As well as some misreporting in official data. - See, for instance: Heipertz, M. and Verdun, A. (2005).
+As well as some misreporting in official data - 4.
+See, for instance: Heipertz, M. and Verdun, A. (2005).

-Some also argued that rules, even stricter rules, and unquestionable definitions have always been typical of the German approach to dealmaking, including that of the EMU project, in contrast to the political lenience more typical of the French approach.
 Once the reasons a rule-based system is key for the E(M)U are acknowledged, the guestion posed by the crisis is whether rules can govern in a political and fiscal vacuum, and more generally, whether macroeconomic matters can really be depoliticised.
 The recent history of EU governance, reaffirming rules at the centre of the system, suggests that this is assumed to be the case.
 However, while before 2010 rules were essentially designed to prevent crises, the changes introduced afterwards added rules meant to respond to situations of crisis.
 On the one hand, this approach is justified by the need to ensure that countries behave to ensure the proper functioning of the union.
 On the other, it seems to contrast with the notion that flexibility and discretion are required for crisis management and to disregard the growing dissent vis-à-vis rules.
-Indeed, the duration of the crisis and the depth of the recession have severely put into guestion the desirability and the benefits of common rules, both among citizens and some policy makers.
+Indeed, the duration of the crisis and the depth of the recession have severely put into question the desirability and the benefits of common rules, both among citizens and some policy makers.